dano0o095/Drivvn_Snap/drivvn_snap/README.md

 ### Notes
 The tests are very basic as I've not had to write frontend unit tests before in my current role.
 I took some time to learn the basics for this task, some of which I tried to implement but couldn't sucessfully get the desired outcome so removed the failing tests in that regard.
-We cover our backend with xunit tests instead and have no frontend tests as standard accross the business.
+We cover our backend with C# xunit tests instead and have no frontend tests as standard accross the business.
 I had to comment out the PropTypes so that the tests can sucessfully run as there was a problem there with passing props that were marked as required in the tests.

 I took the wireframe designs given in the task as a guide and not as absolutes.
 I used Bootstrap as the styling framework.